Skip to main content

 Frequently Asked Questions

-No. SEO optimizes for Google's ranking algorithm, keywords, backlinks, page speed.
-AI visibility optimizes for how ChatGPT, Claude, and Perplexity extract and cite information, structure, direct answers, entity clarity, cross-platform consistency.
-A page can rank number 1 on Google and never be cited by an AI tool.
-They're complementary but different disciplines.
+SEO optimizes for Google's ranking algorithm: keywords, backlinks, page speed, core web vitals.
+GEO (Generative Engine Optimization) optimizes for how ChatGPT, Claude, and Perplexity extract and cite information: direct answers, structured content, schema markup, entity clarity, cross-platform consistency.
+A page can rank number one on Google and never get cited by an AI tool.
+They are complementary but different disciplines.

 The AI Ops Audit includes a visibility audit.
 You will see exactly how often you are being cited, what you should be cited for, and what changes would increase citations fastest.